SlideRuleEarth/sliderule/docs/jekyll/contact.md

 * bugs in the code
 * feature requests

-For issues related to ***SlideRule's Python client*** or anything else related to the SlideRule user experience, please use this link to submit an issue: [sliderule-python issue](https://github.com/ICESat2-SlideRule/sliderule-python/issues).

-For issues related to ***SlideRule's server code*** (i.e you are a SlideRule back-end developer or contributor), please use this link to sumit an issue: [sliderule issue](https://github.com/ICESat2-SlideRule/sliderule/issues).
+Please use this link to sumit an issue: [sliderule issue](https://github.com/ICESat2-SlideRule/sliderule/issues).

 ## Method 2: Opening a Pull Request